st-korn/KornToDoList/README.md

         "expired" : datetime UTC // UTC-datetime to which the link will be valid }

+## `Users`

+Collection, that contains registered users records and their hashed passwords.

+    {
+        "email" : string
+        "passwordmd5" : string
+    }

-# How we name variables in Go?
+# How we name identifiers in Go?

 We use both: lowerCamelCase or UpperCamelCase:
 * If the variable is global and should be visible in more than one procedure, then use **UpperCamelCase**.